SAP-samples/btp-cap-multitenant-saas/docu/4-expert/send-emails-graph-api/README.md

 ## 4. Create an Application Registration

-You can use a standard Azure Active Directory **Application Registration** to send e-mails using the Microsoft Graph API.
-An application registration allows you to retrieve access tokens from Azure Active Directory for a certain scope (e.g., Microsoft Graph usage).
+You can use a standard Microsoft Entra ID (former Azure Active Directory) **Application Registration** to send e-mails using the Microsoft Graph API.
+An application registration allows you to retrieve access tokens from Microsoft Entra ID (former Azure Active Directory) for a certain scope (e.g., Microsoft Graph usage).
 The authorized scopes/permissions can be defined for each Application Registration.
 The process to create such an Application Registration is very simple.

 4.1.
-Go to the [Azure Portal](https://portal.azure.com/#home) and access your Azure Active Directory instance.
+Go to the [Azure Portal](https://portal.azure.com/#home) and access your Microsoft Entra ID (former Azure Active Directory) instance.

 [<img src="./images/Azure_AppReg01.png" width="500" />](./images/Azure_AppReg01.png?raw=true)